Purchase Injection Grouting Products Online

 Q) What level should the water be in my sump pit?

-A) Never higher than 12" from the top of the concrete floor and always below the level of the exterior weeping tile.
+A) Never higher than 12" from the top of the concrete floor and always below the level of the exterior weeping tile if possible.
+Simply put, you should aim to create a dry zone below the underside of the floor slab.

 Q) How can I know my pump stopped working before my basement floods?